 September 2 – Vietnamese National Day

-Four seasons are experienced in the north of Vietnam: a humid spring, a rainy and hot summer, a sunny autumn and a winter in which night temperatures can fall to 5°C. Temperatures in the tropical south are fairly constant throughout the year (25ºC to 30ºC).
+North Vietnam experiences four season throughout the year: a humid spring, rainy and hot summer, sunny autumn and a winter in which night temperatures can fall to 5°C. Temperatures in the tropical south of Vietnam are fairly constant throughout the year (25ºC to 30ºC).

 For weather details in Vietnam, please visit the World Meteorological Organization.